 The couplet, written on two strips of red paper, is composed of two poetic sentences which match and rhyme with each other to express hopes for the coming year.
 The red couplets, along with the New Year paintings on the door, serve as beautiful decorations as well as protective talismans.

 Daofu is one of the most popular forms of paper-cutting.
-The word "fu",which means good luck and happiness, is written on a square red paper and often displayed upside down (dao) on doors and elsewhere.
+The word "fu", which means good luck and happiness, is written on a square red paper and often displayed upside down (dao) on doors and elsewhere.
 The act of turning the word “fortune” upside down is called daofu, which literally means "Good luck is coming!"
-It is not only a play on words, but a play with words.
-Paper-cut class can be arranged in your Xian tours as the following picture suggests.
+It is not only a play on words but a play with words.
+A paper-cut class can be arranged in your Xi'an tours as the following picture suggests.

-In China, to celebrate happy events, firecrackers are set off not only for the color, but for the 'Noise' too.
-People in China believes that red firecrackers can not only make noises and bring good luck, but scare off evil spirits and ghosts with the loud pop as well.
+In China, to celebrate happy events, firecrackers are set off not only for the color but for the 'Noise' too.
+People in China believe that red firecrackers can not only make noises and bring good luck but scare off evil spirits and ghosts with loud pop as well.
 The floor is covered by a layer of red color pieces.